-The best place to start with outlining your marketing goals is to fully understand your business’ overall goals for the coming year.
-These may be goals like a revenue growth percentage, further penetration into an existing market, breaking into a new market, or improving overall profitability.
-Assuming leadership has formalized these goals (i.e., they're formally written down) and communicated them to sales and marketing, you should have a good base for setting specific marketing goals that directly align with business goals.
+Start your shift toward aggressive thinking by considering your business’ overall goals for the coming year.
+These may be achieving a revenue growth percentage, breaking into a new market, or improving overall profitability.
+Once leadership has formalized these goals and communicated them to sales and marketing, you can set specific marketing goals that directly contribute to business goals.

-When it comes to your organizational structure, it's ideal for sales and marketing to jointly develop goals that hold both teams accountable and put them in a position to support one another.
+Ideally, sales and marketing will jointly develop goals that hold both teams accountable and position them to support one another.
 You can do this by putting together a marketing and sales service level agreement for the year, if you don’t already have one.

-So, let's say your CEO has charged sales and marketing with increasing sales by 10% in a specific business segment.
-You'll likely need to determine:
+Let’s say sales and marketing are tasked with increasing sales by 10% in a specific business segment.
+So, you'll likely need to determine:

 - What's the customer mix currently look like in this segment?